hneth/riskyr/_app/about_riskyr.md

 - add definitions, verbal explanations, and examples (and corresponding help and tooltips)
 - add more environments from existing examples (into `.csv` file)
-- use logo of uni.kn
+- use logo for app and of uni.kn?
 - add quizz to test knowledge

 #### D. Package and app development: